phalcon-orphanage/docs/zh/reference/request.rst

     $email = $request->getPost("user_email", null, "some@example.com");

-¿ØÖÆÆ÷ÖĞ·ÃÎÊÇëÇó£¨Accessing the Request from Controllers£©
+æ§åˆ¶å™¨ä¸­è®¿é—®è¯·æ±‚ï¼ˆAccessing the Request from Controllersï¼‰
 --------------------------------------
 The most common place to access the request environment is in an action of a controller.
 To access the :doc:`Phalcon\\Http\\Request <../api/Phalcon_Http_Request>` object from a controller you will need to use